 How AI Hiring Automation Works

 Candidate ranking.
 Machine learning models trained on your historical hiring data identify the patterns that predict successful hires in your organization.
 Which backgrounds lead to long tenure?
 Which skills correlate with high performance?
 Which career trajectories predict rapid growth?
-The model learns what "great" looks like at your company specifically, not at companies in general.
+The model learns what great looks like at your company specifically, not at companies in general.
+The output is typically a calibrated score between 0 and 100, with confidence intervals that tell recruiters which candidates are worth a deeper human review versus which ones the model is certain about.

 Pipeline orchestration.
 AI coordinates the logistics that slow hiring down.
 Scheduling, communication, feedback collection, and status updates happen automatically.
 Candidates receive timely updates.
-Interviewers get preparation materials.
-Hiring managers see real-time pipeline status.
+Interviewers get preparation materials including the candidate's resume, role requirements, and suggested questions tied to the competencies they are evaluating.
+Hiring managers see real-time pipeline status with stage conversion rates so they know where to intervene.

 We build these systems as custom AI solutions that integrate with your ATS and reflect your unique hiring criteria.
 Generic screening tools apply generic standards.
-Your model reflects your team and culture.
+Your model reflects your team and culture, trained on your own outcome data.

 Key Features and Capabilities